 Efficacy and safety were evaluated in a Phase 3, multicenter, randomized, open-label, active-controlled superiority trial of 352 adult SOT or HCT transplant recipients with refractory or resistant CMV.
 Patients were randomized and treated with LIVTENCITY (N=235, 400 mg twice daily) or IAT* (N=117, as dosed by the investigator) for 8 weeks, with a 12-week follow-up.
 Primary endpoint was defined as confirmed CMV DNA level <LLOQ (ie, <137 IU/mL in 2 consecutive samples tested ≥5 days apart) at the end of Week 8.1,2

-PRIMARY ENDPOINT: STATISTICAL SUPERIORITY ACHIEVED AT WEEK 8 vs IAT
+STATISTICAL SUPERIORITY ACHIEVED AT WEEK 8 vs IAT

 LIVTENCITY was statistically superior to IAT in achievement of CMV DNA level <LLOQ (<137 IU/mL) at Week 8 (56% [131/235] vs 24% [28/117]; 33% adjusted difference; 95% CI [23, 43]; P<0.001)1‡